 San Francisco—Bonhams is excited to announce it will hold three auctions of Native American Art, June 4-5, in San Francisco: The Robert "Trader Bob" Bayuk Collection of Native American Art, The G. Lorenzo Fritz Collection of Historic Native American Photographs and a various owners sale of Fine Native American Art.
-The auctions cumulatively will feature about 500 lots of rare art and artifacts for a range of collecting levels.
+The auctions cumulatively will feature about 500 lots of rare art and artefacts for a range of collecting levels.

 From the Robert "Trader Bob" Bayuk Collection, June 4, will come a most important collection of Native American basketry.
 The star lot of the Collection is a major degikup, or ceremonial style basket by the most famous of weavers, Dat So La Lee, a Washo woman from the Lake Tahoe area of Northern California (est. $100,000-150,000).
 The impeccably woven basket is one of only about 40 important, larger examples that Dat So La Lee ever made.
 Most of these are currently in museums and this is an incredible opportunity for a collector to own one.

 Also of great importance in the Collection is an unprecedented offering of four baskets and two trays – of very limited existence - from the Chumash tribe of Southern California, whose last known weaver passed away in the early part of the 20th century.
 Rarer still, one of the items was once owned by John Muir.
 Estimates for two of the baskets are $40,000-60,000, and the other two are $10,000-15,000 and $8,000-12,000, respectively.
 The trays are estimated at $20,000-30,000 and $4,000-6,000, respectively.